EisaK5/40k-Dice-Roller/README.md

 Ex: Strength = 7, Toughness = 5 => target value = 3+

+* the wound phase also has a similar concept of critical hits instead called critical wounds, in which it is input by the user.

+* Devastating Wounds: on critical wound, the wound roll automatically deals damage skipping the save roll alltogether.
+However the damage still undergoes feel no pains (reference damage phase).

 ### save phase

 * successful wounds now roll for a save roll so damage can be avoided.